-This topic discusses best practices for managing disk space for the MySQL database used by the Controller.
+This page discusses best practices for managing disk space for the MySQL database used by the Controller.

 Disk Space Considerations